What is the Best Social Media Platform for Your Business?

 In addition, persons can purchase goods directly from Instagram using their recent Instagram shopping feature.
 This provides an online storefront for potential customers to browse your products, get more information on it, and be guided to your website to complete the purchase.

 Posting creative and engaging content showcasing your products will draw a crowd, but it has to look attractive or be engaging.

-Instagram is more fast-paced than Facebook, and you can easily get lost among a sea of colorful pictures.
-To keep up, you will have to be active and post regularly to build your follower base.
+Instagram is more fast-paced than Facebook, and users spend a lot less time on the platform in comparison to other social media handles.
+To keep up, you will have to be active and have frequent, eye-catching posts to build your follower base.

 A Good Rule of Thumb: Post at least 3 times a week

 A Better Rule of Thumb: Do NOT trade the quality of posts for frequency.

 - Gets the most active engagement on visual content than other social media platforms

 - Shopping feature allows customers to browse and purchase products from the app

 - Popular among teenagers and young adults(13- 35)

 - Not as popular among the older crowd(50+)